-This All-Women-Owned WNBA Team Is Partnering With Planned Parenthood
+This WNBA Team Will Make History By Supporting Planned Parenthood

 Later this month, professional sports will mark a new first, as the WNBA's Seattle Storm will fundraise for Planned Parenthood at its July 18 game against the Chicago Sky.
 It will reportedly be the first time that a professional sports team partners with the non-profit healthcare organization, which has seen its funding threatened by Republican and Trump administration proposals.
 The fundraising campaign will coincide with a "Stand with Planned Parenthood" rally at the team's KeyArena.